GSidiropoulos/dense-retrieval-against-misspellings/README.md

-# GSidiropoulos-dense-retrieval-against-misspellings
+# Analysing the Robustness of Dual Encoders for Dense Retrieval Against Misspellings
-Analysing the Robustness of Dual Encoders for Dense Retrieval Against Misspellings
+SIGIR 2022